vikky225/AUSPOST/README.md

 Further Improvement..
 Test can be writen with more coverage.
 Desing Consideration and To Do further- Server side event or Redis Pub Sub model can be used if integrationg with third party and any update in Source DB to notify consumer about update and take action.
+Could have used Parallel Stream for fetching records Custom Exception handling could have been done .. ( right now we are sending 2xxx, and for Auth eror 4XX etc)